Horseshoe Curve (Pennsylvania): World War II and post-war

 During World War II, the PRR carried troops and materiel for the Allied war effort, and the curve was under armed guard.
 The military intelligence arm of Nazi Germany, the Abwehr, plotted to sabotage important industrial assets in the United States in a project code-named Operation Pastorius.
 In June 1942, four men were brought by submarine and landed on Long Island, planning to destroy such sites as the curve, Hell Gate Bridge, Alcoa aluminum factories and locks on the Ohio River.
 The would-be saboteurs were quickly apprehended by the Federal Bureau of Investigation after one, George John Dasch, turned himself in.
 All but Dasch and one other would-be saboteur were executed as spies and saboteurs.

 Train count peaked in the 1940s with over 50 passenger trains per day, along with many freight and military trains.
 Demand for train travel dropped greatly after World War II, as highway and air travel became popular.

 During the 1954 celebration of the centennial of the opening of Horseshoe Curve, a night photo was arranged by Sylvania Electric Products using 6,000 flashbulbs and 31 mi of wiring to illuminate the area.
 The event also commemorated the 75th anniversary of the incandescent light bulb.
-Pennsylvania steam locomotive 1361 was placed at the park inside the Horseshoe Curve on June 8, 1957.
-It is one of 425 K4s-class engines: the principal passenger locomotives on the Pennsylvania Railroad that regularly plied the curve.
+Steam locomotive No. 1361 was placed at the park inside the Horseshoe Curve on June 8, 1957.
+It is one of 425 K4-class engines: the principal passenger locomotives on the Pennsylvania Railroad that regularly plied the curve.
 The Horseshoe Curve was listed on the National Register of Historic Places and was designated a National Historic Landmark on November 13, 1966.
 The operation of the observation park was transferred to the city of Altoona the same year.
 The Pennsylvania Railroad was combined with the New York Central Railroad in 1968.
 The merger created Penn Central, which went bankrupt in 1970 and was taken over by the federal government in 1976, as part of the merger that created Conrail.
 The second track from the inside at the Horseshoe Curve was removed by Conrail in 1981.
-The K4s 1361 was removed from the curve for a restoration to working order in September 1985 and was replaced with the ex-Conrail EMD GP9 diesel-electric locomotive 7048 that was repainted into a Pennsylvania Railroad scheme.
+No. 1361 was removed from the curve for a restoration to working order in September 1985 and was replaced with an ex-Conrail EMD GP9 No. 7048 that was repainted into its former Pennsylvania Railroad scheme.

 Starting in June 1990, the park at the Horseshoe Curve underwent a $5.8 million renovation funded by the Pennsylvania Department of Transportation and by the National Park Service through its "America's Industrial Heritage Project".
 The renovations were completed in April 1992 with the dedication of a new visitor center.
 In 1999, Conrail was divided between CSX Transportation and Norfolk Southern, with the Horseshoe Curve being acquired by the latter.
 The Horseshoe Curve was lit up again with fireworks and rail-borne searchlights during its sesquicentennial in 2004 in homage to the 1954 celebrations.
 It was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 2004.